namanshrimali/TSAI_EVA/README.md

  - Batchnorm normalizes the images of complete batch to ur channels hence features can be  clearly found in the images
  - Dropout is a very lazy and brutal way of removing some % age of nodes, hence has a regularization effect on the model, when some primary nodes are dropped, it forces other nodes to train to improve the accuracy
 * Did not used `Fully Connected Layers`, thus keeping the number of parameters in check
-* Used our `Ant-Man` which helped with following:
+* Used `Ant-Man` which helped with following:
   - Lesser computation requirement for reducing the number of channels
   - Use of existing channels to create complex channels (instead of re-convolution)
-* For effective and easier decision making we used Relu activation function into our model
+* For effective and easier decision making we used Relu activation function into model
 * We didn't use any Flatten layer hence no spatial information was lost in our code
 * Used Global Average Pooling of 2x2